 An estimated 11,000 sharks die every hour due to finning practices to make shark's fin soup -- a Chinese delicacy purported to have health benefits.
 Sharks are harvested only for their fins, then tossed overboard to die slowly; the rest of the meat goes to waste.

 Bird's nest products -- another Chinese delicacy -- such as soup and drinks are made from swiftlet nests harvested from caves.
-Although the practice is regulated in places such as East Sabah, demand and price often mean that nests are taken -- and eggs thrown out -- illegally.
+Although the practice is regulated in places such as East Sabah, demand and price often mean that nests are taken -- and eggs are thrown out -- illegally.

 Think about the source of the food before you order that strange, local delicacy.